lehtu/11ty-gh-actions-template/README.md

 This template is an simple example of how you can easily build a website or blog with 11ty, and deploy it to Github pages via Github actions.

 This template uses: Markdown, HTML, CSS, Nunjucks, but for templating language you can choose your favorite here: [11ty - template languages](https://www.11ty.dev/docs/languages/)

+## Installation

+On your repository Settings you need to enable Pages and set your Build and deployment - Source to be Github Actions.